prohilla/TwitterApiProxy/README.md

 ```
 http://localhost:8080/twitter-proxy/iputil?ip=value&action=unban
 ```
+### Output and Twitter API Errors

+- All outputs are formatted in JSON.
+Both HEADERS and BODY from response sent by Twitter API are forwarded to the client.
+- If Twitter API responds with an error, its recorded in the database (table name - errors)and forwarded to the client.

+### Proxy errors
+If the Proxy responds with an error, its recorded in the database (table name - proxyerrors) and sent to the client.
+List of proxy errors are as follows.

+- PROXY_INVALID_URL
+- PROXY_AUTHENTICATION_FAILED
+- PROXY_SEARCH_ERROR
+- PROXY_ANALYTICS_ERROR
+- PROXY_ADD_NEW_USER_ERROR
+- ACCESS_LIMIT_REACHED
+- NO_DATA_T0_SHOW
+- IP_BANNED

 ### Twitter status update (AddOn and TODO)
 I added this funtionaliy to check and demonstarte POST capabilities of the application.
 More work regarding this is in my todo list.
-For now tweet will be post to the twitter handle of user who has created the twitter application for api and access token.
+For now tweet will be posted to the twitter handle of user who has created the twitter application for api and access token.

 ##### Sample status update request
 ```
 http://localhost:8080/twitter-proxy/posttweet?status="value"&parameter=value
 ```
-### Output

-### Errors and Proxy Errors